 Elmer Gibson began his studies of piano with Irwin Gelber and trumpet with Sigmund Herring of the Philadelphia Orchestra at the Settlement School of Music in Philadelphia, Pennsylvania.
 Since the mid '60s, Gibson has been writing, arranging, and performing music around the world with some of jazz's finest musicians.
 When not playing with his own group, he's been performing and recording with many local and nationally known jazz artists.
 Gibson has toured the U.S. performing at the Newport Jazz Festival, the Berkeley Jazz Festival, the Piccolo Spoleto Festival in Charleston SC, the San Jose Music Festival, the Pleasure Island Jazz, Blues and Seafood Festival in NC, Bel Cher Festival in Asheville NC, and The New Bern Jazz and Blues Festival in New Bern, NC.

 Alan R. Hall is a Chapel Hill, NC, freelance writer, reviewer, novelist, and poet.
 He has written theater reviews for the Georgia State University System and the online writers' network "Themestream."
 For 11 years, he wrote reviews of theater, music, dance, and film for The Chapel Hill News.
-For more of his candid critiques on Triangle theater, see Front Row Center: http://hometown.aol.com/theonlyarhall/reviews.html.
+Now celebrating twenty-five years reviewing Triangle theater.

-Max is both an artist in his own right and an art critic who has appeared in national, regional and local journals.
-He has roamed and written about American and European galleries and museums for as long as he can remember and lectured on modern art history.
-A graduate of the High School of Music and Art in New York, he is a professor emeritus at North Carolina State University where he created and taught courses linking modern art to modern literature.
+Max was both an artist in his own right and an art critic who appeared in national, regional and local journals.
+He roamed and wrote about American and European galleries and museums for as long as he could remember and lectured on modern art history.
+A graduate of the High School of Music and Art in New York, he was a professor emeritus at North Carolina State University where he created and taught courses linking modern art to modern literature.
 As a writer he was a newspaperman and editor and graduated from the City University of New York as a journalist, later taking his masters and doctorate in contemporary literature from Florida State University.
-For many years he has had studios in Artspace and elsewhere in Raleigh, where his approach is in a constant state of flux.
+For many years he has had studios in Artspace and elsewhere in Raleigh.

 (resigned July 2007)